 If your answer happen to be “no” to any of the questions, it may be worthwhile to consider whether one or more of your friendship is one you’d like to keep and maintain.

-Though we do not have the option to the family we were born into, fortunately, who we select as our friends is entirely our decision.
+Though we don’t necessarily have the option to the family we were born into, fortunately, who we select as our friends is entirely our decision.

-So be sure to gather yourself an amazing, trustworthy and supportive tribe who not only believes in you when you are at your best but more importantly, will stand by your side and hold you up at times when you’re feeling as if you are at your worst.
+So be sure to gather yourself an amazing, trustworthy, and supportive tribe who not only believes in you when you are at your best but more importantly, will stand by your side and hold you up at times when you’re feeling as if you’re at your worst.